-Counterparty Risk - The Fund may invest in financial instruments involving counterparties for the purpose of attempting to gain exposure to a particular group of securities or an asset class without actually purchasing those securities or investments.
-These financial instruments may include, but are not limited to, swap agreements.
-The use of swap agreements and other counterparty instruments involves risks that are different from those associated with ordinary portfolio securities transactions.
-For example, the Fund bears the risk of loss of the amount expected to be received under a swap agreement in the event of the default or bankruptcy of a swap agreement counterparty.
-Swap agreements and other counterparty instruments also may be considered to be illiquid.
+Counterparty Risk - The Fund may invest in Financial Instruments involving counterparties for the purpose of attempting to gain exposure to a particular group of securities or an asset class without actually purchasing those securities or investments.
+The use of Financial Instruments, such as swap agreements, involves risks that are different from those associated with ordinary portfolio securities transactions.
+For example, the Fund is exposed to the risk that the counterparty may be unwilling or unable to make timely payments to meet its contractual obligations or may fail to return holdings that are subject to the agreement with the counterparty.
+If the counterparty becomes bankrupt or defaults on its payment obligations to the Fund, the Fund may not receive the full amount it is entitled to receive.
 In addition, the Fund may enter into swap agreements that involve a limited number of counterparties, which may increase the Fund's exposure to counterparty credit risk.
 The Fund does not specifically limit its counterparty risk with respect to any single counterparty.
-Further, there is a risk that no suitable counterparties will be willing to enter into, or continue to enter into, transactions with the Fund and, as a result, the Fund may not be able to achieve its investment objective.
+Further, there is a risk that no suitable counterparties are willing to enter into, or continue to enter into, transactions with the Fund and, as a result, the Fund may not be able to achieve its leveraged investment objective.

-Currency Exchange Rate Risk - Changes in foreign currency exchange rates will affect the value of what the Fund owns and the Fund's share price.
+Currency Exchange Rate Risk - Changes in foreign currency exchange rates will affect the value of the Fund's investments in securities denominated in a country's currency and the Fund's share price.
 Generally, when the U.S. Dollar rises in value against a foreign currency, an investment in that country loses value because that currency is worth fewer U.S. Dollars.
 Devaluation of a currency by a country's government or banking authority also will have a significant impact on the value of any investments denominated in that currency.
 Currency markets generally are not as regulated as securities markets.
+Additionally, the Fund may invest in a limited number of currencies.
+As a result, an increase or decrease in the value of any of these currencies would have a greater impact on the Fund's net asset value and total return than if the Fund held a more diversified number of currencies.